sinanisler/WordPress.js/README.md

 If crawlers visit it will see html and if user visit will render the theme.
 The aim is making SEO as powerfull as a WordPress native theme.

+Most of the headless wp solutions have shit SEO out of the box...

 ### Flow
 ```